Rainymood/rainymood.github.io/_drafts/how-to-memorise-pi.md

 The last pair (9th and 10th decimals) is 35.
 This translates to "ml".
 I leave this one up to you.
 This is left as an exercise for the reader.

-## In conclusion
+## Conclusion

-Summarizing, in this blog post I first detailed a system to map numbers to letters.
+In this blog post I first detailed a system to map numbers to letters.
 Then we split the first 10 digits of Pi into pairs, and using the system we made a short story.
 The story goes as follows: imagine a little beatle (14) on a pasta (15) inside of a pan (92) on top of a jar of jelly (65)